History of Christian flags: Flags of Christian denominations

 Many Christian denominations have their own denominational flag and display it alongside the ecumenical Christian Flag or independent from it.

 Catholic Churches in communion with the Holy See often display the Vatican flag along with their respective national flag, typically on opposite sides of the sanctuary, near the front door, or hoisted on flagstaffs outside.
 Individual dioceses may also fly flags based on the diocesan coat of arms.

-The Eastern Orthodox Church tradition, particularly jurisdictions of the Greek Orthodox Church under the direct authority of the Ecumenical Patriarch, often displays this flag.
+Eastern Orthodox Churches, particularly jurisdictions of the Greek Orthdox tradition under the direct authority of the Ecumenical Patriarch, often display the patriarchal flag.
 It is a Byzantine double-headed eagle on a yellow (Or) field.

-Parishes in the Episcopal Church frequently fly the Episcopal flag, a Cross of St. George with the upper-left canton containing a Cross of St. Andrew formed by nine cross-crosslets (representing the nine original dioceses) on a blue background.
+Parishes in the Episcopal Church frequently fly the Episcopal flag, a Cross of St. George with the upper-left canton containing a Cross of St. Andrew formed by nine crosslets (representing the nine original dioceses) on a blue background.

 The Salvation Army has a flag with a blue border (symbolizing the purity of God the Father), a red field (symbolizing the blood of Jesus Christ), and a gold eight-pointed star (symbolizing the fire of the Holy Spirit).
 The star bears the Salvation army's motto, "Blood and Fire".

 The Anglican Communion has a blue flag with a St George's Cross in the centre surrounded with a gold band with the wording, "The Truth shall make you free." in New Testament Greek on it.
 From the band sprout the points of a compass (symbolising the spread worldwide of Anglicanism).
 On the "North" of the compass is a mitre (a symbol of apostolic order essential to all Churches and Provinces constituting the Anglican Communion).

 The Church of England uses the St George's Cross flag with the coat of arms of the individual diocese in the upper-left canton.

 The Church of Scotland uses a Flag of Scotland depicting the Burning Bush (or Unburnt Bush, in some traditions).

 The Church in Wales uses a blue Cross defaced with a gold Celtic Cross.

 The Church of Ireland uses the St Patrick's Saltire but also uses the Compass-rose Flag of the Anglican Communion equally.

-The Evangelical Church in Germany, a federation of Lutheran, Reformed and United Protestant churches, has a flag with a violet Latin cross.
+The Protestant Church in Germany, a federation of Lutheran, Reformed and United Protestant churches, has a flag with a violet Latin cross.

 Additionally, many Catholic, Protestant and Orthodox churches maintain the use of the Labarum, a historical symbol of Christianity, which is rarely used as a flag at present.